JonathanWilbur/mueller-report/volume1.md

 June 2, 2017, Goldstone spoke with Alan Garten, general counsel of the Trump organization, about his participation in the June 9 meeting.
-755 The same day, Goldstone emailed Veselnitskaya's name to Garten, identifying her as the "woman who was the attorney who spoke at the meeting from Moscow. " 756 Later in June 2017, Goldstone participated in a lengthier call with Garten and Alan Futerfas, outside counsel for the Trump organization (and, subsequently, personal counsel for Trump Jr.).
-757 On June 27, 2017, Goldstone emailed Emin Agalarov with the subject "Trump attorneys" and stated that he was "interviewed by attorneys " about the June 9 meeting who were "concerned because it links Don Jr. to officials from Russia-which he has always denied meeting."
+755 The same day, Goldstone emailed Veselnitskaya's name to Garten, identifying her as the "woman who was the attorney who spoke at the meeting from Moscow."
+756 Later in June 2017, Goldstone participated in a lengthier call with Garten and Alan Futerfas, outside counsel for the Trump organization (and, subsequently, personal counsel for Trump Jr.).
+757 On June 27, 2017, Goldstone emailed Emin Agalarov with the subject "Trump attorneys" and stated that he was "interviewed by attorneys" about the June 9 meeting who were "concerned because it links Don Jr. to officials from Russia-which he has always denied meeting."
 758 Goldstone stressed that he "did say at the time this was an awful idea and a terrible meeting ."
 759 Emin Agalarov sent a screenshot of the message to Kaveladze.
 760